When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Algorithms

 \subsection{Clustering of Surrogate Graphs}

-In this section, we present simple yet effective methods that construct a surrogate graph $\hat G$ and then cluster this graph (using the Louvain algorithm~\cite{blondel2008fast}).
+This section presents simple yet effective methods that construct a surrogate graph $\hat G$ and then cluster this graph by some community detection algorithm.
+We will mostly use the Louvain algorithm~\cite{blondel2008fast}.
+This method is appealing for several reasons: It is efficient, gives stable results, and does not require the number of clusters as an input (in contrast to, e.g., the spectral clustering).\footnote{We analyze the effect of a community detection algorithm on the performance of surrogate-graph-based methods by comparing the results obtained with Louvain to those obtained using another clustering algorithm, Infomap~\cite{rosvall2008maps} (see Sections~\ref{sec:infomap}, \ref{sec:infomap-exp}).}

 It is crucial that $\hat G$ does {\it not} need to be similar to $G$, it just needs to capture the community structure on an aggregated level.
 Our experiments show that clustering of $\hat G$ often performs better than first inferring $G$ and then clustering it.

-\subsubsection{\textsc{Path} algorithm}
+\subsubsection{\textsc{Path} Algorithm}

+For each $C \in \C$, let $G^* = G^*(C)$ be a path connecting subsequently activated nodes.
+Then, we obtain $\hat G$ by aggregating $G^*(C)$ over all cascades.
+This leads to the following algorithm.